openziti/ziti-doc/docusaurus/docs/learn/introduction/30-openziti-is-software.md

 ## Fabric

-All of the OpenZiti repositories build upon each other. with the Fabric repository as the base.
+All of the OpenZiti repositories build upon each other with the Fabric repository as the base.
 It is the only repository that can be used on its own and have a semblance of network connectivity.
 From the Fabric repository alone, one can build a fabric-only controller and router binaries.
 The capabilities of these components will be limited and require low-level configuration and maintenance.
 If done, a mesh network will be established that can be used to send